Romans 1:24-25

 "sinned by degrading God, wherefore also God degraded them."
 (Godet, F: The Epistle of St Paul to the Romans)

-"Gave...over" (3860) (paradidomi from para = beside + didomi = to give so literally to give beside) a very strong Greek verb meaning to hand someone over to the power and authority of another.
-It is that act of God whereby He hands over the entire human race for judgment because of their sins.
+Gave… over (3860) (paradidomi from para = beside + didomi = to give so literally to give beside) is a very strong Greek verb meaning to hand someone over to the power and authority of another.
+It is that act of God whereby He hands over the men for judgment because of their sins.

 God delivered us over to the power of our own lusts to impurity so that we might became "prisoners" that had to obey our own lusts.
-God "abandoning" of men on one hand reflects His righteous wrath in allowing them to follow their own desires but on the other hand so that they will see what life is like without God!
+God's "abandoning" of men on one hand reflects His righteous wrath (cp Ro 1:18) in allowing them to follow their own desires, but on the other hand His giving men over allows them to see what life is like without God!
 In that sense, there is a redemptive purpose that stands behind the wrath of God.
-By letting mankind go its own way, God is not only punishing them.
-He is also allowing them to see the emptiness of life without Him.
-And what an awful picture this presents.
+By letting men and women go their own way, God is not just punishing them but is also allowing them to see the emptiness of life without Him.
+What an awful picture this section of Scripture presents.

 Moule writes that...

 It is a dire thought; but the inmost conscience, once awake, affirms the righteousness of the thing.
 From one point of view it is just the working out of a natural process, in which sin is at once exposed and punished by its proper results, without the slightest injection, so to speak, of any force beyond its own terrible gravitation towards the sinner’s misery.
 But from another point it is the personally allotted, and personally inflicted, retribution of Him who hates iniquity with the antagonism of infinite Personality.
 He has so constituted natural process that wrong gravitates to wretchedness; and He is in that process, and above it, always and forever.
-(Moule, C. G. Handley: The Epistle of St Paul to the Romans)
+(The Epistle of Paul the Apostle to the Romans)

 Explaining the idea of "God gave them over" Godet writes that...